Research Output per year

 Portugal

-Rua Câmara Pestana Edifício CEDOC II - Nº6 1150-082 LISBOA
+Edifício CEDOC II - Nº6

 Portugal

-João Conde is an Assistant Professor and Group Leader at NOVA Medical School of Universidade Nova de Lisboa, ToxOmics, CEDOC.
-He received his PhD in Biology, specialty in NanoBiotechnology from the NOVA University and Universidad de Zaragoza in 2014, under the FP7 European Consortium NanoScieE+ – NANOTRUCK for the development of multifunctional gold nanoparticles for gene silencing.
-After, he was a Marie Curie Fellow at the Massachusetts Institute of Technology, Harvard-MIT Division for Health Sciences and Technology and in School of Engineering and Materials Science, Queen Mary University of London.
-From 2017 to 2019 he was a Junior Investigator at Instituto de Medicina Molecular.
-In 2019, he won an ERC Starting Grant to build a genetic biobarcode to profile breast cancer heterogeneity.
-He is also co-founder of the biotech company TargTex, Targeted Therapeutics for Glioblastoma Multiforme.
+João Conde is a Group Leader, Professor and Vice-Dean for Research at NOVA Medical School, NOVA Medical Research, Universidade NOVA de Lisboa.
+In 2014, he received his PhD in Biology with a specialization in NanoBiotechnology from the Universidade NOVA de Lisboa and the Universidad de Zaragoza as part of the FP7 European Consortium NanoScieE+-NanoTruck for the development of multifunctional gold nanoparticles for gene silencing.
+Following that, he was a Marie Curie Fellow at the Massachusetts Institute of Technology, the Harvard-MIT Division for Health Sciences and Technology, and Queen Mary University of London's School of Engineering and Materials Science.
+From 2017 to 2019, he was a Junior Investigator at the Instituto de Medicina Molecular.
+In 2019, he won an ERC Starting Grant from the European Research Council (1.5M€) to build a genetic biobarcode to profile breast cancer heterogeneity.
+He is also a co-founder of the biotech company TargTex, Targeted Therapeutics for Glioblastoma Multiforme (Funding ~20M€, European Innovation Council Accelerator - 14M€).
+Since 2020, he is also a Senior Collaborator of the Global Burden of Disease (GBD) Consortium from the Institute for Health Metrics and Evaluation (IHME), University of Washington.
+In 2023, he partnered with Vector Bioscience Cambridge and AstraZeneca to develop RNA-based cancer therapies from the European Innovation Council Transition (2.5M€).
+In 2023, was elected for the Scientific Advisory Board of FCT: Fundação para a Ciência e a Tecnologia.
+Since 2024, he has been on the Scientific Advisory board of Vector Bioscience Cambridge.
+In 2025, NOVA Medical School was awarded ~6.5M€ (FEDER and Haddad Foundation) to build a preclinical-to-clinical hub and a medical innovation center with João Conde as one of the scientific coordinators.

-Biology, Doctorate, Universidade NOVA de Lisboa
+Biology, Doctorate, Cancer Theranostics: Multifunctional gold nanoparticles for diagnostics and therapy, Universidade NOVA de Lisboa

 2010 → 2014